qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

    ergonomy, allowing interactive constraints and snapping of features while moving.

-.. index:: Vertex editor
+.. index:: Vertex editor Panel

-The Vertex Editor
+The Vertex Editor Panel
 ..................

-When using the :guilabel:`Node Tool` on a feature, it is possible to right click to open the :guilabel:`Vertex Editor` panel listing all the vertices of the feature with their x, y (z, m if applicable) coordinates and r (for the radius, in case of circular geometry).
+When using the :guilabel:`Vertex tool` on a feature, it is possible to right click to open the :guilabel:`Vertex Editor` panel listing all the vertices of the feature with their x, y (z, m if applicable) coordinates and r (for the radius, in case of circular geometry).
 Simply select a row in the table does select the corresponding